Okotoks: History

 A community grew around a sawmill that was established in 1891, and it would grow in size.
 The last stagecoach stopped in Okotoks in 1891 when rail service between Calgary and Fort Macleod replaced horse-drawn travel.

-By 1897 the community name had changed three times, first from Sheep Creek, to Dewdney after Edgar Dewdney the Lieutenant Governor of the Northwest Territories, and later being informed by post office authorities in Ottawa of an older settlement named Dewdney in Lower Mainland, British Columbia, the name Okotoks was chosen by local businessman John Lineham.
-The rail line is still a main line south to the U.S. border, but the last of the passenger service (Dayliner unit) ended in 1971.
+By 1897, the community name had changed three times, first from Sheep Creek, to Dewdney after Edgar Dewdney the Lieutenant Governor of the Northwest Territories, and later being informed by post office authorities in Ottawa of an older settlement named Dewdney in Lower Mainland, British Columbia, the name Okotoks was chosen by local businessman John Lineham.
+The rail line is still a main line south to the United States border, but the last of the passenger service (Dayliner unit) ended in 1971.

 In 2007, the energy efficient Drake Landing Solar Community was established in Okotoks.

 Flooding

 Okotoks has experienced three major flooding events, in 1995, 2005 and 2013.
 The 2005 event, which affected much of southern Alberta, flooded virtually all lands adjacent to the Sheep River, including the central business district, were at least briefly flooded, with the most serious damage being inflicted to riverside pathways, parks and campgrounds.
 Okotoks was also affected by the 2013 Alberta floods.